Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

     * RTC.
 Probably only the MCP7940NT-E/MS from Microchip is suitable, but it draws 20 times the standby power.
     * AX5043 - Not another option available.
-	* RBP-140+ - Could replace the filter with discrete components.
-	* AD4PS+1 - Not sure about this one, perhaps three transformers could be used.
+	* AD4PS-1+ - Not sure about this one, perhaps three transformers could be used.
 	* TQP7M9106 - RF PA.
 Could use a discrete device, but the parms are pretty good.